speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 1. The Amount is also required, must be positive, have only two decimal places, and be between $0.01 and $1000.00
 1. The Reason can't be longer than 255 characters

-### Lab 7: Account Settings: Add form

-Now that we know forms pretty well, let's add a form all at once.
-Account settings should have the following:

-1. First Name field, required, minimum length 2, alphabetical characters, spaces and dashes only.
-[The format is a challenge, feel free to come back to it when you get the rest of the form done]
-2. Same for Last Name
-3. Same for City
-4. Add a State/Province field as a drop-down of US states and Canadian provinces.
-Don't write the drop-down yourself.
-Search on the internet for something like "html us states select list" and copy and paste that.
-Add on Canadian provinces as well.
-5. Postal Code: This could be challenging
-6. Email: Is there a custom field that could be helpful here?
-7. Telephone: Similar?
-8. Account type: Select from one of "Personal", "Corporate" or "Other".
-Is there a form widget that could help here?
-Select "Personal" by default.

 ## CSS Exercises

 ### Lab 8: Navbar: CSS Setup